nimo862/cordova-plugin-media/README.md

 [![Build Status](https://travis-ci.org/apache/cordova-plugin-media.svg)](https://travis-ci.org/apache/cordova-plugin-media)

 This plugin provides the ability to record and play back audio files on a device.
+This fork adds the possibility to loop music in Android.

 __NOTE__: The current implementation does not adhere to a W3C specification for media capture, and is provided for convenience only.